 But exactly how we can see which page is causing most of the traffic to leave?
 That’s where these metrics came into the picture.

-This metrics from Google Analytics shows you the page which caused most of the traffic to leave.
+This Google Analytics Calculated Metrics shows you the page which caused most of the traffic to leave.
 By knowing this you can easily update the content or the strategy of the page for your advantage.

 You advertise in dozens of places.
 Don’t you wish to know which sources work best for you and gives you a desirable output.
 Do not worry.
 This metric tells you exactly what you are looking for.

 One of the most important & useful Google Analytics metrics is “Traffic Source”.
 It tells you what are the sources from, your traffic is coming.
 There are tons of ways through which one can visit the website.
-These metrics give you an overall idea of the sources that are generating traffic for your website.
+These Calculated metrics in Google Analytics give you an overall idea of the sources that are generating traffic for your website.